DonySCode/DonySCode/README.md

 ## Projects

 ### Mobile Development
-- [minerd-visitas-escolares-app](https://github.com/DonySCode/minerd-visitas-escolares-app) - A React Native app for school visits.
+- [Supervisión Escolar MINERD](https://github.com/DonySCode/minerd-visitas-escolares-app) - A React Native app for school visits.

 ### Web Development
 - [PLibraryX](https://github.com/DonySCode/plibraryx) - PLibraryX is a Nextjs - Expressjs project.
 This is a personal library management system, allowing you to organize your books efficiently.